Loading...

 To view/print the school calendar please click HERE.

-The Office of Admissions provides tours on Mondays and Wednesdays of each week during the school year from (8:00 am to 3:00 pm), and between (9:00 am and 1:00 pm) during the summer.
+The Office of Admissions provides tours on Mondays and Wednesdays of each week during the school year throughout the mornings and between 9:00 am and 1:00 pm during the summer.

 To schedule an appointment for campus tours please click here.